 If you have vomiting or diarrhea within 4 hours after taking your tablet, follow the directions in the product package for what to do if you miss a dose and use a back-up form of birth control (such as condoms, spermicide) for 48 hours.

-Taking this medication after your evening meal or at bedtime may help if you have any stomach upset or nausea with the medication.
+Taking this medication after your evening meal or at bedtime may help if you have stomach upset or nausea with the medication.
 You may choose to take this medication at another time of day that is easier for you to remember.
 No matter what dosing schedule you use, it is very important that you take this medication at the same time each day, 24 hours apart.

-Ask your doctor or pharmacist if you have any questions.

-Ask your doctor or pharmacist for information about how to switch from other forms of hormonal birth control (e.g., patch, other birth control pills) to this product.
-If any of this information is unclear, consult the Patient Information Leaflet or your doctor or pharmacist.
+Ask your doctor or pharmacist for information about how to switch from other forms of hormonal birth control (such as patch, other birth control pills) to this product.
+If any information is unclear, consult the package instructions or your doctor or pharmacist.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.